Tech-Tactics/articulate-javascript-tools/storyline 360/js-trigger-scene-title-README.md

 1. Open a course with the menu enabled.
 Confirm `%SceneTitle%` shows correctly on several slides across different scenes.
 2. Disable the menu, republish, and confirm `%SceneTitle%` still shows correctly.
 If it shows "NO menu rows" or similar, Methods 1 and 2 have broken and you need to inspect the current `DS` object structure in the browser console.
 3. On a slide hidden from the menu, confirm `%SceneTitle%` still resolves correctly.
+4. Upload to your target LMS and verify the behavior there matches what you saw in Preview and local published output.

 ## Changelog